 Jananne Al Ani

-BiographyJananne Al-Ani was born in Kirkuk, Iraq in 1966.
-She studied Fine Art at the Byam Shaw School of Art and graduated with an MA in Photography from the Royal College of Art in 1997.
-She is currently Senior Research Fellow at the University of the Arts London, and lives and works in London.
+BiographyJananne Al-Ani is an artist, researcher and lecturer working with photography, film and video.
+She studied Fine Art at the Byam Shaw School of Art and graduated with an MA in Photography from the Royal College of Art.

 Grants and awards